Dr Tatiana Zalan

 In addition to teaching at the University of Melbourne, Tatiana has also undertaken consultancy work and has taught strategy and international business on short programs for post-graduates and executives.
 During 2006, she was a visiting scholar at the Melbourne Business School (the leading business school in Australia) and the International Institute for Management Development (IMD – Lausanne), the world leader in executive education, where she worked on joint research projects and attended numerous classroom sessions.
 In June 2007, Tatiana returned to Adelaide to join the IGSB.

-Tatiana’s research is focussed on understanding what explains the success and failure of international firms and what drives a firm’s performance.
+Tatiana’s research is focussed on understanding what explains the success and failure of international firms and industries.
 She has published in national and international journals, and contributed book chapters, monographs and articles in the media in this area.
 Tatiana is a major contributor to the book ‘The Internationalisation Strategies of Small-Country Firms: The Australian Experience of Globalisation” (Edward Elgar, 2007).
-More recently, Tatiana has become interested in internationalisation strategies of firms from emerging economies.
-She reviews regularly for national and international journals and is on the book review board of the Journal of International Business Studies.
+Tatiana has a particular research interest in the international success and failure of the Australian wine industry.

 Tatiana’s major interest outside work is family and friends.
 Having worked and lived in three countries, Tatiana is fluent in English, Russian and Bulgarian.